dharmamitra/dharmamitra-guides/docs/mitra_tools.md

 > *Advanced grammatical analysis for Sanskrit texts with Sandhi segmentation, lemmatization, and detailed morphological annotations available live at [Dharmamitra](https://dharmamitra.org).*

-We provide comprehensive grammatical analysis capabilities for Sanskrit powered by the state-of-the-art [ByT5-Sanskrit](https://dharmamitra.github.io/dharmamitra-guides/mitra_models/#byt5-sanskrit) model.
+We provide comprehensive grammatical analysis capabilities for Sanskrit powered by [ByT5-Sanskrit](https://dharmamitra.github.io/dharmamitra-guides/mitra_models/#byt5-sanskrit) model.
+This model represents the current state of the art for Sanskrit NLP, with an error rate roughly 50% lower than previous models and approaching the accuracy of a single human expert annotator.

 ### Features
 - **Sandhi Segmentation**: Automatic breaking down of compound words and Sandhi formations